Pioneering fashion journalist André Leon Talley dies at 73

 Talley told The Associated Press in a 2003 interview about having worked in the late 60s as a park ranger in Washington and in Maryland, where he told visitors about slaves who built Fort Washington and dressed up like a Civil War soldier.

-In that interview, he opined that of all types of apparel, he considered shoes to be most important.
+In that interview, he opined that of all types of apparel, he considered shoes the most important.

 “You can tell everything about a person by what he puts on his feet,” Talley told the AP.
 “If it’s a man and you can see the reflection of his face on the top of his black shoes, it means they’ve been polished to perfection. … If it’s a woman and she’s wearing shoes that hurt … well, shoes that hurt are very fashionable!”